-Dennis C. McAndrews, Esquire, has worked for over thirty (30) years in the public and private sectors in several roles in the field of disability law.
-He is the founder of McAndrews Law Offices, a twelve-attorney law firm in Berwyn, Scranton, Wyomissing, Wilmington, Delaware and Washington, D.C., which regularly represents individuals with disabilities and their families in a variety of areas, including special education matters, special needs trusts, guardianship, estate planning, right-to-treatment cases, and injury cases.
-He frequently acts as a consultant to other public and private attorneys with regard to disability and special education issues.
+Dennis C. McAndrews, Esquire, has worked for over thirty-five (35) years in the public and private sectors in several roles in the fields of estate planning and disability law.
+He is the founder and managing partner of McAndrews Law Offices, P.C., a nineteen-attorney law firm with offices in Berwyn, Scranton, Wyomissing, Wilmington Delaware, and Washington D.C., which regularly represents individuals and their families in a variety of areas, including estate planning/administration, special education matters, special needs trusts, elder law, abuse of vulnerable persons, guardianships, higher education abuse/discipline matters, and injury cases.
+He frequently acts as a consultant to other public and private attorneys with regard to estate planning/administration, disability and special education issues.

-Mr. McAndrews is an instructor of Civil Rights, Constitutional Law and Criminal Justice at Villanova University.
-He is a frequent lecturer to national conferences, Bar Association Committees and advocacy groups concerning the rights of the disabled, and has authored numerous articles regarding the rights of disabled individuals.
+For over 30 years, Mr. McAndrews was an instructor of Civil Rights, Constitutional Law, Criminal Justice and Business Law at Villanova University, Immaculata University and Drexel University.
+He is a frequent lecturer to national conferences, Bar Association Committees and advocacy groups concerning estate planning/administration, the rights of the elderly and individuals and with disabilities, and has authored numerous articles regarding these matters.
+He has served as a member of the Pennsylvania Bar Association’s Elder Law Council, and served for a decade as Chairman of The Disability Law Committee of the Delaware County Bar Association.
 Mr. McAndrews obtained his law degree from the Villanova School of Law in 1978 and was awarded a Bachelor of Science Degree in Education together with a Bachelor of Arts Degree in Political Science from Villanova University in 1975.